jeffreybergier/Previous-Fork/readme.previous.txt

   > Adds compile-time option to do all rendering from the main thread.
   > Improves accuracy of Ethernet controller on Turbo systems.
   > Improves handling of caps lock and modifier keys when using shortcuts.
-  > Improves behavior of file selection dialog in certain situations.
+  > Improves behaviour of file selection dialog in certain situations.
-  > Improves behavior of user interface in some edge cases.
+  > Improves behaviour of user interface in some edge cases.
   > Fixes bug that caused Daydream to hang on start up.
   > Fixes bug that caused errors when formatting floppy disks.
   > Fixes bug that prevented sound recording on newer versions of macOS.